railsagainstignorance/chromatography/README.md

 ### steps

 * start with amounts at 0, and account for added droplets.
+DONE.
 * tidy CA config params into single json obj
    * allow to be configured on web page
       * ditto the recording facility
 * create irregular droplets
 * randomise the characteristics of the cells, e.g. water capacity, flow params, etc.
+* stop when no water remaining in or on paper.
+DONE.

 ## The plan - part 2